miinhlaam/PBI_AdventureWorks-Operational-Dashboard/README.md

 # Manufacturing Operational Dashboard – AdventureWorks
 ### 1. INTRODUCTION
-This Operational Dashboard provides a comprehensive overview of manufacturing operations at AdventureWorks, focusing on efficiency, production output, and inventory management.
-It integrates key performance indicators (KPIs) such as machine downtime, production throughput, defect rates, and cost analysis, enabling stakeholders to monitor performance trends and optimize decision-making.
-With interactive visualizations and real-time insights, this dashboard enhances operational efficiency, reduces bottlenecks, and improves overall manufacturing productivity.
+This **Operational Dashboard** provides a comprehensive overview of **manufacturing operations** at AdventureWorks, focusing on efficiency, production output, and inventory management.

+* It integrates key performance indicators (KPIs) such as machine downtime, production throughput, defect rates, and cost analysis, enabling stakeholders to **monitor performance trends and optimize decision-making**.
+* With interactive visualizations and real-time insights, this dashboard **enhances operational efficiency, reduces bottlenecks, and improves overall manufacturing productivity**.

 ### 2. DATASET